 The great misrepresentation of evil.
 All of the forces of evil in Lord of the Rings are entities who simply seek destruction for no apparent motive; Sauron himself doesn't even get any lines.
 But perhaps even more harmful is that evil is portrayed as something outside of human society and that wants said society destroyed/enslaved.
 Real evil comes - it can only come - from inside human beings, most of whom seem normal and nice on the outside.
 Portraying evil the way LOTR does is extremely harmful because it makes us feel that all humans are basically good and the only evil we have to worry about is external, insentient forces trying to destroy us.
 Precisely the opposite is true.

-It might be surprising that I listed this point below the second one when it's clearly more important.
+It might be surprising that I listed this point below the second one when it's clearly more severe.
 I did that because glorification of monarchy is such a common thing in fantasy that I think each individual instance of it doesn't do that much damage any more; the average reader seems to just tune it out.

 Lord of the Rings is racist.
 I don't mean against real-life minority races, I mean against orcs and uruks and goblins and to some extent against dwarves and humans as well.
 There are several scenes where the three 'evil' races are shown talking, which presumably means they're sapient, and yet the story portrays these races as inherently evil.
 Out of an entire race of sapient beings, there would and should be at least some good orcs, uruks, and goblins in the world.
 It happens in the opposite direction too: can you name a single bad elf in the story?
 I can't.
 Also, it's a major plot point that hobbits are capable of resisting the Ring's corruption in a way humans cannot be.
-This kind of relationship between race and morality is impossible because our moral inclinations have nothing to do with our biology, and ignoring that truth can only cultivate the same feelings of group identity and stereotyping that give rise to real-life bigotry.
+This kind of without-fail relationship between race and morality is impossible because our moral inclinations have nothing to do with our biology, and ignoring that truth can only cultivate the same feelings of group identity and stereotyping that give rise to real-life bigotry.

 The magic is a giant black box of Deus Ex Machinas.
 We have no idea what Gandalf and Saruman can and can't do except for the things we see them do, which isn't actually very much for how powerful we're lead to believe they are.
 Everything they do with it hit me as a huge "What?!?
 They can do that?
 How does that work?"
 Cases in point: Gandalf's resurrection, the Witch-King's breaking of Gandalf's staff, Gandalf's breaking of Saruman's staff...